ahmedjaff90/INF653_Final_Project/README.md

 # Ahmed Alzehhawi's INF653_Final_Project
 # Deployed Link: https://ahmed-alzehhawi-.glitch.me

 Project Overview
-This project focuses on building a Node.js REST API to manage and interact with data related to US states.
-The API is developed using Express for the server framework and MongoDB for data storage, with Mongoose employed to model the data structure.
+This project involves building a Node.js REST API to manage and interact with data related to US states.
+The API uses Express for the server framework and MongoDB for data storage, with Mongoose utilized to define the data schema.

 Features
-Data Management: The API handles a collection of US states, where each entry includes the state’s abbreviation, name, and additional fun facts.
-The data is stored in a MongoDB collection, structured using a Mongoose schema (States.js model).

-CRUD Operations: The API supports the full range of CRUD (Create, Read, Update, Delete) operations:

-GET: Retrieve information on all states or a specific state by its abbreviation.
-POST: Add new states to the collection, along with relevant data.
-PATCH: Update existing state data, such as adding or modifying fun facts.
-DELETE: Remove a state’s data from the collection.
-Data Expansion: The collection was expanded beyond basic state information to include additional details, such as fun facts, making the API more informative and engaging.
+The API is designed to handle a MongoDB collection containing US state data.
+Each state entry includes its abbreviation, name, and additional fun facts.
+The API supports a range of CRUD (Create, Read, Update, Delete) operations.
+For retrieving data, you can use GET requests to fetch all states or data for a specific state by its abbreviation.
+POST requests allow you to add new states, while PATCH requests enable updating existing state data.
+DELETE requests are used to remove state data from the collection.

 How It Works
-Setting Up: The project is initialized with Node.js, and dependencies are managed using npm.
-Key dependencies include Express for routing and Mongoose for interacting with MongoDB.
+Setup: The project begins with Node.js, and dependencies are managed using npm.
+Express is used for routing, and Mongoose is employed for database interactions.

-Data Modeling: The States.js model file defines the schema for state data, specifying fields like stateName, stateAbbr, and funFacts.
-This schema ensures consistency and integrity of the data stored in MongoDB.
+Data Modeling: The States.js model defines the schema for state data, including fields such as stateName, stateAbbr, and funFacts.
+This schema ensures that data is stored consistently in MongoDB.

-API Endpoints:
+API Endpoints: The API has several endpoints:

-GET /states: Returns a list of all US states in the collection.
+GET /states: Returns a list of all US states.
-GET /states/:abbr: Retrieves data for a specific state, identified by its abbreviation.
+GET /states/:abbr: Retrieves data for a specific state identified by its abbreviation.
 POST /states: Adds a new state to the collection.
-The request body should include all required fields.
+The request body must include the necessary fields.
 PATCH /states/:abbr: Updates data for a specific state.
-The request body can include any fields that need to be updated.
+You can include fields to update in the request body.
-DELETE /states/:abbr: Deletes a state’s data from the collection.
+DELETE /states/:abbr: Deletes data for a state from the collection.
-Deployment: The API is deployed on glitch.com, making it accessible for testing and use.
-The deployment ensures that the API can handle incoming requests and interact with the MongoDB database seamlessly.
+Deployment: The project is deployed on glitch.com, which allows the API to handle requests and interact with the MongoDB database online.

-Testing: The API was thoroughly tested to ensure it handles various requests correctly and efficiently.
-Automated tests were created to validate the endpoints and ensure they function as expected.
+Testing: The API was thoroughly tested to ensure it processes requests correctly.
+Automated tests were created to validate the functionality of each endpoint.

 Usage
-To use the API, you can send HTTP requests to the deployed URL on glitch.com.
-Each endpoint is designed to respond with the appropriate data or confirmation of the action performed, making it straightforward to integrate into other applications or use as a standalone service.
+To interact with the API, send HTTP requests to the deployed URL on glitch.com.
+The API is designed to provide the necessary data or confirmation based on the request made.